AlexVoytenko/Garage-Manager/README.md

 as part of "Object Oriented Programming with C# and .NET" course, given SRS and built from scratch.

-Final objective – Developing a computer software that “manages” a vehicle garage.
+# Final objective – Developing a computer software that “manages” a vehicle garage.
 The system will manage a garage that handles these five types of vehicles -

   • Fuel-Based Motorcycle
     2 tires with max air pressure of 30 (psi), Octane 95 (fuel), 7 liters fuel tank
   • Electric Motorcycle
     2 tires with max air pressure of 30 (psi), Max battery life – 1.2 hours
   • Fuel-Based Car
     4 tires with max air pressure of 32 (psi), Octane 96 fuel, 60 liter fuel tank
   • Electric Car
     4 tires with max air pressure of 32 (psi), Max battery life – 2.1 hours
   • Fuel-Based Truck
-16 tires with max air pressure of 28 (psi), Soler fuel, 120 liter fuel tank Every vehicle contains the following properties:
+    16 tires with max air pressure of 28 (psi), Soler fuel, 120 liter fuel tank

+Every vehicle contains the following properties:
   • Model Name (String)
   • License Number (String)
   • Remaining Energy Percentage (Fuel/Battery) (float)
-• Wheels, with each wheel containing the following: o Manufacturer Name (String) o Current Air Pressure (float) o Max Air Pressure Recommended by the manufacturer’s (float) o Inflate Action (A method that receives how much more air to add to a wheel, and changes the air pressure while not crossing the max limit)
+  • Wheels, with each wheel containing the following: o Manufacturer Name (String) o Current Air Pressure (float) o Max Air Pressure Recommended by the manufacturer’s (float) o Inflate Action (A method that receives how much more air to add to wheel, and changes the air pressure while not crossing the max limit)

   • A motorcycle (Fuel/Electric), apart from the vehicle properties, also has the following properties: o License type – A, A1, AA, B o Engine Volume (int)
-Object Oriented Programing in .NET and C# Exercise 3
-2

   • A car (Fuel/Electric), apart from the vehicle properties, also has the following properties: o Color – Red, Blue, Black, Gray o Number of doors – 2, 3, 4, or 5

   • A truck, apart from the vehicle properties, also has the following properties: o Contains dangerous materials? (bool) o Volume of cargo (float)

 • Every fuel based vehicle contains the following properties and operations: o Fuel type – Soler, Octane 95, Octane 96, Octane 98 o Current amount of fuel in liters (float)